The piriformis is a muscle in the hip region that can become a source of pain for some individuals.

 The piriformis serves an important role in the lower body as it helps to stabilize the hip joint as well as lifts and rotates the thigh away from the body.
-In turn, an individual is able to walk, shift their weight from one leg to the other, and maintain balance.
-Injury to this vital muscle can cause instability and may be a source of constant pain if left unchecked.
+This allows an individual to be able to walk, shift their weight from one leg to the other, and maintain balance.
+Injury to this vital muscle can cause instability and can be a source of constant pain if left unchecked.

 Types of Piriformis Injuries

-It is estimated that at least 6% of patients who are diagnosed with lower back pain are actually experiencing some type of piriformis issue.
-Delay is diagnosing piriformis pain can lead to untreatable damage to the nerves within it.
+Patients who are diagnosed with lower back pain may be experiencing some type of piriformis issue.
+A delay in diagnosing piriformis pain can lead to untreatable damage to the nerves within it.
 Compensatory changes to the biomechanics in the hip and thigh due to piriformis injury can lead to pain, paresthesia, hyperesthesia, and muscle weakness.

 Some common causes of piriformis pain or injury are:

-- Jobs which require constant sitting and standing, especially with extra load on the body, may irritate the piriformis and cause the muscle to “puff up”, compressing the nerves within.
+- Jobs that require constant sitting and standing, especially with an extra load on the body, may irritate the piriformis and cause the muscle to “puff up”, compressing the nerves within.

 - Blunt trauma to the buttocks from a sports injury, fall, or other accidents, can cause microtears in the piriformis and lead to undue stress to the nerves within.